heiner/dylaniki/Life_Is_Hard.md

     `Ebmaj7 . .
 Eb6 | Dm7 .
 Eaug E `
     `   `

-2. The record has the chromatic descent beginning at ‘I’m always `   …’ played both in the bass line and in a higher`
+2. The record has the chromatic descent beginning at ‘I'm always `   …' played both in the bass line and in a higher`
     `   register.
 It is probably best to choose one of them;`
     `   see chord suggestions below.`
     `   `